DigitalCommons/property-boundaries-service/readme.md

 ## Ownerships + INSPIRE updates pipeline

 All of the pipeline-related code is in the `src/pipeline` directory.
-The pipeline can be triggered by a `run-pipeline` GET request.
+The pipeline can be triggered by an API request like this:

+`https://<property boundaries service api url>/run-pipeline?secret=<secret>`

+or the pipeline can be started at a specific task (e.g. if you don't want to re-download the INSPIRE data again and just want to analyse the pending polygons):

+`https://<property boundaries service api url>/run-pipeline?secret=<secret>&startAtTask=analyseInspire`

 The resulting data for a pipeline can be found in the `analysis` folder in the project's root folder, in a directory whose name includes the pipeline's time and unique key.